EU funded projects

 Please find below information on the projects in which the KNF has been a beneficiary:

 - Multi-sectoral project for strengthening the administrative capacities within Transition Facility 2005

 - Transition Facility 2006 – Twinning Light Project with the Italian and Austrian supervisory authorities

-- Technical assistance project „Strengthening the administrative and institutional capacities of the Polish Financial Supervision Authority related to the in the field of the financial market” (Project PL0435 co-financed from the funds of the Norway Financial Mechanism)
+- Technical assistance project „Strengthening the administrative and institutional capacities of the Polish Financial Supervision Authority in the area of the financial market” (Project PL0435 co-financed from the funds of the Norway Financial Mechanism)

 - Technical support for the UKNF under the Structural Reform Support Programme